 The following Monday, Ms. Sneed set up her first heat lab.
 In the teacher’s lounge, she prepared three pitchers of water: hot, warm, and cold.
 Then she placed them on a tray and walked carefully back to her classroom.
 Next, she organized clear plastic cups into three sets and poured the water.
 Finally, Ms. Sneed took six bottles of food coloring and a flashlight out of her science cabinet.

 Just then, the bell rang.
 The students filed in and began to take their seats.
-“Okay, everyone, we’re going to start the day in our science lab groups.”
+“Okay, everyone, we’re going to start the day in our science lab groups.
+Then you’ll try the first of our thermal energy activities.”

 “Yay!”
 The kids began to chatter happily.
 Ms. Sneed handed out their lab sheets then quieted them down.